talitz/calculate/README.md

 Feature branches are a popular technique, particularly well-suited to open-source development.
 They allow all the work done on a feature to kept away from a teams common codebase until completion, which allows all the risk involved in a merge to be deferred until that point.

 ## The Problem
-Many customers wish to manage not only their feature branch code but also the resulted binaries and store them in Artifactory in a dedicated repository.
+Developers want to manage the outcome of building their feature branch code as well as the code itself, and store these artifacts in Artifactory in a dedicated repository.
-But do we actually need to create a repository manually for every new feature branch that we work on?
-How can we maintain that in an easier way?
+But do we actually need to manually create a repository for every new feature branch that we work on?
+How can we maintain that in an easier way, and perhaps automate the whole process of creation and deletion?

 <img src="https://cdn.shopify.com/s/files/1/0533/2089/files/git-guide-feature-branches.png?v=1519172189" alt="alt text" width="440" height="250">

 ## The Solution
-The JFrog CLI offers a set of commands for managing Artifactory repositories.
+<b>The JFrog CLI</b> offers a set of commands for managing Artifactory repositories.
 You can create, update and delete repositories.
 Let's discuss an example of how to implement such automation on a CI server: GitHub Actions.

 <b>Note</b>: we won't discuss about how to perform the integration with Artifactory, this is detailed in the following blog post: https://jfrog.com/blog/jfrog-cli-github-actions-hero/.